soob-kim/FinfoMDS/README.md

 ## Example

-Here we illustrate steps how you can use `FinfoMDS` and obtain 2D representation of your microbiome dataset.
-As an example, we take an algal-associated bacterial community (Kim et al., 2022).
+We outline steps for users to implement `FinfoMDS` package to a microbiome dataset and obtain 2D representation of the microbiome.
+Let’s take an algal-associated bacterial community for example (Kim et al., 2022).
 First, load the data by typing

 ``` r
 data("microbiome", package = "FinfoMDS")